henrikmidtiby/CDC/paper/paper.md

 By providing CDC with reference pixels, it calculates the distance using either the Mahalanobis distance or a Gaussian Mixture Model for all pixels in the orthomosaic.

-Figure \ref{pumpkins} shows a small section of a pumpkin field and the calculated color distance image.
+\autoref{fig:pumpkins} shows a small section of a pumpkin field and the calculated color distance image.
 CDC's main functions are exposed through a command-line interface, where providing an orthomosaic, a reference image, and a mask will output a new